 To scrutinize their measurement quality, psychological researchers have relied upon two foundational principles underlying psychological testing, i.e., CTT and IRT, to decompose observed score into its deterministic and random or stochastic elements (Zumbo, 2006).
 On the one hand, CTT decomposes observed scores into true score and its error components.
 In practice, researchers implement this principle by conducting Structural Equation Modeling (SEM), Exploratory Factor Analysis (EFA), or Confirmatory Factor Analysis (CFA).
-Specifying the measurement part of SEM, or employing EFA and CFA models, allows for the decomposition of the covariance matrix of a given data into latent factors, which represent true score or trait level, and error terms (i.e., residuals or unique variances).
+Specifying the measurement part of SEM, or employing EFA and CFA models, allows for the decomposition of the covariance matrix of a given dataset into latent factors, which represent true score or trait level, and error terms (i.e., residuals or unique variances).
 Consequently, the relationship between observed score and true score is linear, since true score is essentially a linear transformation of observed score (Embretson & Reise, 2000).
 IRT, on the other hand, models this relationship in a probabilistic rather than a linear fashion.
-More sharply, an IRT model assumes a probabilistic relationship between the observed score and the latent trait being measured (θ), and in particular, this probability takes into account the properties of the items, such as item discrimination, difficulty, and, when appropriate, guessing (Baker & Seock-Ho, 2017).
+More sharply, an IRT model assumes a probabilistic relationship between the observed score and the latent trait being measured (θ), in particular, this probability takes into account the properties of the items, such as item discrimination, difficulty, and, when appropriate, guessing (Baker & Seock-Ho, 2017).

 The most critical distinction between CTT and IRT is how they conceptualize measurement error.
 In CTT, standard deviation of the observed score (s) is used to calculate standard error of measurement.
 Since measurement error relies on s, CTT assumes that measurement error is sample-dependent and constant for all individuals in the sample regardless of their trait level.
-This shortcoming limits the utility of CTT, especially since psychologists often need to interpret individual scores, not just evaluate the test as a whole.
+This shortcoming limits the utility of CTT, especially since psychologists often need to interpret individual scores, rather than just evaluate the test as a whole.
 Additionally, since standard error of measurement is also a function of reliability, which is typically denoted as a correlation between two parallel tests, reliability is assumed to be the same across different levels of a trait or ability.
-This is unrealistic since researchers often encounter situations where a test is overly difficult for a group of low-performing participants, providing little information beyond an indication that their trait or ability level is significantly lower than what the test can measure.
+This approach is unrealistic since researchers often encounter situations where a test is overly difficult for a group of low-performing participants, providing little information beyond an indication that their trait or ability level is significantly lower than what the test can measure.

 IRT offers an elegant solution to this issue by enabling the calculation of standard errors for each individual (SEθ), and test reliability can be inferred from the average of SEθ across a sample of participants (Embretson & Reise, 2000; Lang & Tay, 2021).
 This approach allows for the estimation of reliability at varying levels of trait or ability (i.e., test information function - TIF).
-By doing this, when a test is overly challenging for low-performing individuals or too easy for high-performing individuals, IRT can help identify the levels of trait or ability at which the test is most reliable.
+By doing so, when a test is overly challenging for low-performing individuals or too easy for high-performing individuals, IRT can help identify the levels of trait or ability at which the test is most reliable.
 A concrete example of this is a study that examined the reliability of the Short Dark Tetrad (SD4) scale from an IRT perspective (Blötner & Beisemann, 2022).
-According to this study, the sadism subscale of the SD4 scale is the most reliable for measuring individuals with average to high levels (x < θ < 2.5 SD) of sadism but suboptimal for measuring individuals with low levels of sadism (Blötner & Beisemann, 2022).
+According to this study, the sadism subscale of the SD4 scale is the most reliable for measuring individuals with average to high levels (x < θ < 2.5 SD) of sadism but is suboptimal for measuring individuals with low levels of sadism (Blötner & Beisemann, 2022).
 Therefore, IRT models offer a more informative and nuanced perspective that proves useful for researchers who wish to closely examine the performance of their measures.